 Online collaborations, on the other hand, I’m a big fan of!
 I love that I can connect with people in different parts of the world, people I’ve never met but with whom I share a connection through music.
 There’s something beautifully unifying and human about that.
 Of course, with all my collaborations, I want to eventually be in the same room as the people I’m working with and connect with in the real world.
 For me, that’s always what virtual connections and digital technologies are about – facilitating and organising around what’s happening in the real world rather than a means to an end in themselves.

 What’s next for you?
 What are your future collaboration projects?

 Next for me is my new album ‘Cracks’ which is out on Planet Mu on April 16th.
 Normally at this time, I’d be organising a tour to support it, but of course, live shows are still up in the air.
 When it’s realistic again, I’ll tour the album.
 As for collaborations, I’m working on something very exciting at the moment with some artists I’ve long admired.
 But I don’t want to say too much yet!
 It’s still in the early stages.

 In specific terms, I think social media is a real problem.
 The need for ongoing ‘engagement’ and always having to have something to say or show, and the reduction of creative expression to ‘content’ are all detrimental to creativity.

 I’m general terms, it comes down to your own mind.
 The ‘enemy’ is allowing yourself to be distracted by external forces (as above) rather than being fully present and allowing the creative force to flow through you.

 You couldn’t live without…

 Good question!
 I try to live so that I’m not reliant on external things for my own sense of happiness or contentment.
-But in reality, that is a lofty idea, and I’m not there yet.
+But that is a lofty idea, and I’m not there yet.
 I would find it very difficult to live without some way to make and share music.